AnthonyCxx/Notes-and-Writeups/Python/Control Flow/Conditionals.md

 ```

 ### _else_
-An _else_ statement will execute its respective block if the _if_ statement doesn't executes its. <br />
+An _else_ statement will execute its respective block if all the preceeding blocks failed. <br />

 ```Python
 response = "yes"